iterative/dvc.org/content/docs/user-guide/experiment-management/running-experiments.md

 Reproduced experiment(s): exp-44136
 ```

-> ⚠️ Note that any changed dependencies are committed to the <abbr>DVC
+> ⚠️ Note that any changed dependencies are committed to the DVC cache when the
-> cache</abbr> when the experiment begins execution to guarantee the
+> experiment begins execution, to guarantee its reproducibility later on.
+See
-> reproducibility of any recorded experiment.
-See `dvc gc` to learn how to clean
-> up unnecessary data.
+> `dvc gc` to learn how to clean up unnecessary data.

 DVC observes the [dependency graph] between stages, so it only runs the ones
-with changed dependencies or outputs missing from the cache.
-You can limit this
+with changed dependencies or outputs missing from the <abbr>cache</abbr>.
+You
-to certain [reproduction targets] or even single stages (`--single-item` flag).
+can limit this to certain [reproduction targets] or even single stages
+(`--single-item` flag).

 <abbr>DVC projects</abbr> actually supports more than one pipeline, in one or
 more `dvc.yaml` files.
 The `--all-pipelines` option lets you run them all at